mdodovic/SymPyCAP/documentation1.md

 #### Nodes:

-* Refference node - one node, labeled by zero, 0 (default node).
+* Reference node - one node, labeled by zero, 0 (default node).
+The node voltage of this node (reference node) is set to zero, 0.
 * Other nodes - labeled by consecutive integers, starting from one, 1.

+#### The Kirchhoff’s current law equations

+* SymPyCAP formulates the KCL equations for all nodes, except reference node (for *other nodes*).\
+* The currents are expressed in terms of node voltages.\
+* The reference direction for current is **out of the node**.

+### Modified Nodal Analysis

 SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.